microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyAuthorizationPolicy.md

   - `[AllowUserConsentForRiskyApps <Boolean?>]`: Indicates whether user consent for risky apps is allowed.
 We recommend to keep this as false.
   - `[AllowedToSignUpEmailBasedSubscriptions <Boolean?>]`: Indicates whether users can sign up for email based subscriptions.
   - `[AllowedToUseSspr <Boolean?>]`: Indicates whether the Self-Serve Password Reset feature can be used by users on the tenant.
   - `[BlockMsolPowerShell <Boolean?>]`: To disable the use of the MSOnline PowerShell module set this property to true.
 This will also disable user-based access to the legacy service endpoint used by the MSOnline PowerShell module.
-This does not affect Azure AD Connect or Microsoft Graph.
+This does not affect Azure AD Connect or Microsoft.Graph.Beta.
   - `[DefaultUserRoleOverrides <IMicrosoftGraphDefaultUserRoleOverride[]>]`:
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[IsDefault <Boolean?>]`: